brainstem-org/brainstem_support/docs/datamodel/stem/breedings.md

 ## Introduction

 Breedings capture parent pairings and litter-level metadata within a project.
-A breeding links one maternal subject (dam) and one paternal subject (sire), and can optionally track dates and expected offspring details.
+A breeding links one maternal subject (dam) and one paternal subject (sire), and can track dates and expected offspring details.

 ## Fields